 A used golden rule of recruitment is that past behaviour is an indication of future conduct.
 Businesses rely on reference checks or even Google searches to find out as much as they can about their potential new staff.
 But, is past behaviour a good proxy for predicting future behaviour?

-Knowledge of the past is the foundation of all science and human knowledge.
-We try to predict the future by drawing from our experience of the past.
+Knowledge of the past is the foundation of all science and human understanding.
+We try to predict the future by drawing from our experience.
 Philosophers call this inductive process reasoning – drawing a general conclusion from a range of observations.
-But when you think deeply about this, we can never know for certain that our past observations can be used to predict the future.
-Scottish philosopher David Hume did precisely this more than two centuries years ago when he found that it is not logical to think that past behaviour is an indication of future behaviour.
+But when you think profoundly about this, we can never know for sure that our past observations can be used to predict the future.
+Scottish philosopher David Hume did precisely this more than two centuries years ago when he found that it is not logical to think that past behaviour is an indication of future action.